wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Adept/Disciple_of_the_Outcast.md

 ###### Bonus Proficiencies (3rd Level)

-You gain proficiency in the Athletics skill, or another skill of your choice if you are already proficient in Athletics.
+You gain proficiency in the _Athletics_ skill, or another skill of your choice if you are already proficient in _Athletics_.

 ###### Pragmatism (3rd Level)